Pallivet London vet

 1. Sedation

-Our belief is that your pet should not be anxious, nor in pain, prior to and during euthanasia.
-A pre-euthanasia injection (often called a ‘pre-med’) to induce sedation is thus routinely given.
+We believe that your pet should not be anxious, nor in pain, prior to and during euthanasia.
+A pre-euthanasia sedation injection (often called a ‘pre-med’) is thus routinely given first.
 The type of sedation and dose and whether pain relief is also required will vary according to your pet’s individual needs.

-You may wish to hold or sit next to your pet for the sedation pre-med.
-Sometimes we decide not to disturb your pet from their resting place until after the sedation has started to take effect.
+You may wish to hold or sit next to your pet for the sedation injection.
+Sometimes we decide not to disturb your pet from their resting place.

-Cats are routinely deeply sedated.
-This is typically given as a 2-stage injection, which provides a gentler approach.
-Within 10-15 minutes of the 2-stage pre-med injection, your cat is expected to be deeply sedated and will be unaware of the final euthanasia injection.
+Cats are routinely deeply sedated to anaesthesia.
+This may be a single or two-stage injection.
+Within 10 to 15 minutes of the two-stage pre-med injection, your cat is expected to be anaesthetised and will be unaware of the final euthanasia injection.
 The eyes typically remain open during sedation and after euthanasia.

 Dogs are sedated to suit their health status, temperament and if anxious.
 Some dogs need minimal sedation, whilst others require a deeper level of relaxation.
 Our aim is to ensure your pet is peacefully relaxed prior to euthanasia.